luthilab/IntanLuthiLab/VeryScore2/README.md

 **Important notice: All the display changes you will do on the traces, such as filters, gain changes or supressing traces are not saved in the file.
 The only thing saved is the b string containing your scoring.
 This means you should not be afraid to make display changes to ease your scoring.**

+**Second notice: In the lab we are using super nintendo USB controllers to score.
+Coupled with a small software such as JoyToKey, you can score much faster and more confortably (https://joytokey.net/en/).
+We provide a configuration for JoyToKey that is prepared for super nintendo controllers in the VeryScore2 folder.**

 ## Naming your traces
 It is advised at this step to give names to your traces, especially if you have more than 2.
 To do so, you need to go into: